13 Alternatives to “IF”

 Use this phrase to say what you will do if something happens / if it is true.

-• Assuming that you get this job in a foreign country, what are you going to do with your pets?
+• Assuming that you secure a job in a foreign country, what will you do with your pets?

 • Many websites exclude scheduled downtime from availability calculations, assuming that it has little or no impact on the user community.

-• Eventually, she will have to hire someone to help with the housework, assuming they had things in common.
+• Eventually, she will have to hire someone to help with the housework, assuming they share similar interests.

 Provided that

-• You may join us for lunch provided that you take us for coffee and ice cream afterwards.
+• You’re welcome to join us for lunch, provided that you treat us to coffee and ice cream afterwards.

-• Use of the bridge by bicycle riders is allowed, provided that they use the bicycle path.
+• The use of the bridge by bicycle riders is permitted, provided that they use the designated bicycle path.

-• The competition may serve as a form of recreation or a challenge provided that it is non-hostile.
+• The competition may serve as a form of recreation or a challenge, provided that it is conducted in a non-hostile manner.

-Use it to talk about a condition or situation and its possible outcome.
+Use it to discuss a condition or situation and its potential outcome.

 • If you were given the right introduction to jazz, suppose that you actually liked it.